-We recently acquired a 5-acre property in Christiansted and began making plans to build a major cat sanctuary.
+We have building plans to construct the Virgin Islands’ only feral cat sanctuary on our 5-acre property in Christiansted.
 This means a much needed safe haven for potentially hundreds of homeless cats on island.
 The goal of Phase 1 is simply creating a clean and safe habitat for approximately 100 cats.
 This means landscaping, constructing fences, building feeding stations and shelters, and creating the medical infrastructure to keep the cats healthy.
-These cats are in the nearby Altoona Lagoon and need to be moved as soon as possible to enable and protect the re-introduction of the critically endangered St. Croix Ground Lizard - by moving large colonies of cats into this controlled environment, we will be able to both keep them healthy and potentially find them homes while protecting wildlife on the island.
+These cats are in the nearby Altoona Lagoon and need to be moved as soon as possible to enable and protect the re-introduction of the critically endangered St. Croix Ground Lizard - by moving large colonies of cats into this controlled environment, we will be able to both keep them healthy while protecting wildlife on the island.

-Additionally, we will build safe enclosures for FeLV+ cats so they can live happy lives and be cared for, without any risk to the rest of the cats.
+Additionally, we will build safe enclosures for FeLV+ cats so they can live happy lives and be cared for, without any risk to the rest of the cats in the community.
 Intake areas will be constructed to screen new animals and triage senior and at-risk kitties who need extra medical attention.
 We are partnering with the veterinary teams at STX Vets, St. Croix Animal Welfare Center, Progressive Veterinary Hospital and Sugar Mill Veterinary Center.

 We estimate the cost of Phase 1 - obtaining permits, clearing the land, cat fencing, bringing water and electricity into the property, and building feeding structures and shelter for the cats throughout the property - to be approximately $115,000.
 In our first year of operation of the sanctuary, we estimate the direct cost of care for the cats to be approximately $30,000 for food, water filtration, combo testing, vaccination, preventatives, spay/neuter when necessary and microchipping.
 On top of that we estimate about $15,000 in miscellaneous veterinary costs and medications.
 In total our goal is to raise $160,000 to establish the sanctuary and support these cats through the first year of operation.